jvntra/jvntra/README.md

 My name is Jean-Paul (JP) Ventura.

 My background includes computational research in Astrophysics, Education, and more recently, Data Science.
 I am interested in using data to craft compelling narratives and to communicate them using my technical and non-technical skills.
-I spend my time reviewing topics in machine learning, learning about Data Science in the product domain, writing articles on medium about techniques of interest and teaching students about Statistics, Data Science, Python programming and SQL.
+I spend my time reviewing topics in machine learning, learning about Data Science in the product domain, writing articles on medium about techniques of interest.
+I also teach students about Statistics, Data Science, Python programming and SQL.

-Throughout my career, I've found exploring data and using it to gain insight about products/systems and how to improve them is the most exciting aspect of Data Science.
+Throughout my career, I've found exploring data to gain insight about products/systems and how to improve them are the most exciting aspect of Data Science.
+In addition to the latter, I find a special satisfaction in testing theories through experimentation and contextualizing unexpected results.

 Projects I am currently working on include: